Joseph Lister: Later life

-In December 1892, Lister attended a celebration of the 70th birthday of Pasteur at the Sorbonne in Paris, The theatre, designed to hold 2500 people, was crowded and included the university governing staff, ministers of state, ambassadors, the President of France Sadi Carnot and representatives from the Institut de France.
+In December 1892, Lister attended a celebration of the 70th birthday of Pasteur at the Sorbonne in Paris, The theatre, designed to hold 2,500 people, was crowded.
+The audience included the university governing staff, ministers of state, ambassadors, President of France Sadi Carnot, and representatives from the Institut de France.
 Lister, invited to give the address, received a great ovation when he stood up.
 He spoke of the debt that he and surgery owed to Pasteur.
 In a scene captured later by Jean-André Rixens, Pasteur strode forward and kissed Lister on both cheeks.
 In January 1896, Lister was present when Pasteur's body was laid in his tomb at the Pasteur Institute.

 In 1893, four days into a spring holiday in Rapallo, Agnes Lister died from acute pneumonia.
-While still responsible for the wards at Kings College Hospital, Lister's private practice ceased along with an appetite for experimental work.
+While still responsible for the wards at King's College Hospital, Lister's private practice ceased along with an appetite for experimental work.
 He severely curtailed social gatherings, studying and writing lost appeal for him, and he sank into religious melancholy.
-Lister retired from Kings College Hospital in 1893.
+Lister retired from King's College Hospital in 1893.
 Lister was presented with a portrait painted by Scottish artist John Henry Lorimer, in a small presentation, held in recognition of the affection and esteem that felt by his colleagues.

 Despite suffering a stroke, he still came into the public light from time to time.
 He had for several years been a Surgeon Extraordinary to Queen Victoria, and from March 1900 was appointed the Serjeant Surgeon to the Queen, thus becoming the senior surgeon in the Medical Household of the Royal Household of the sovereign.
 After her death the following year, he was re-appointed as such to her successor, King Edward VII.

-On 24 June 1902, with a 10-day history of appendicitis with a distinct mass on the right lower quadrant, Edward was operated on by Sir Frederick Treves two days before his scheduled coronation.
-Like all internal surgery at the time, the appendectomy needed by the King still posed an extremely high risk of death by post-operational infection, and surgeons did not dare operate without consulting Britain's leading surgical authority.
-Lister obligingly advised them in the latest antiseptic surgical methods (which they followed to the letter), and the King survived, later telling Lister, "I know that if it had not been for you and your work, I wouldn't be sitting here today."
+In 1902, King Edward developed appendicitis just before his scheduled coronation.
+By 24 June, two days before the ceremony, he had a 10-day history of symptoms including with a distinct mass on the right lower quadrant.
+Edward was operated on by Sir Frederick Treves.
+Like all internal surgery at the time, appendectomy still posed an extremely high risk of death by post-operational infection, and Treves did not dare operate on the King without consulting Britain's leading surgical authority.
+Lister obligingly advised on the latest antiseptic surgical methods (which were followed to the letter).
+The King survived, later telling Lister, "I know that if it had not been for you and your work, I wouldn't be sitting here today."

 In 1908, Lister left London to live in the coastal village of Walmer at Park House.